This post may contain affiliate links.

 If you have a vegetable garden of any considerable size, starting seeds indoors is well worth the effort.
 Starting your own seeds allows you to choose from many more varieties of your favorite vegetables.
 Seed starting supplies are also less expensive, after an initial investment, than buying seedlings at a nursery.
 You can grow 20 tomato plants for the cost of a bit of soil, electricity, and one pack of seeds – compared to paying five dollars or more per plant at a gardening center.

-Starting seeds indoors is also incredibly rewarding for those who love gardening.
-You can get your hands in the soil months earlier than if you wait until vegetables are ready to plan outside!
-It is almost enough to cure the winter doldrums, even when winters are reaaaaallly long, like in our home state of Vermont!
+Starting seeds indoors is incredibly rewarding for those who love gardening.
+You can get your hands in the soil months earlier than if you wait until vegetables are ready to plant outside!
+It is almost enough to cure the winter doldrums, even when winters are reaaaaallly long, like in our home state of Vermont.

 The first thing you’ll need, of course, is vegetable seeds.
 We prefer organic seeds because they are not much more expensive than conventional seeds and, in our opinion, offer higher quality results and more diverse varieties.
 Another option to consider is heirloom seeds – these varieties have been preserved over time and open the door to incredibly interesting specialty varieties.

 Our two favorite seed companies are Renee’s Garden and High Mowing Organic Seeds.
 In our experience, seeds from these companies have a high germination rate (meaning, they actually come up when you plant them!) and produce delicious high-quality vegetables.

 Seedstarting mix is specially designed to offer the nutrients that lead to better germination.
 You can make your own seedstarting mix with the components that will make your seeds happy, or you can purchase a ready-made soil mix, like Gardener’s Supply Company Seedstarting mix or Coast of Maine Organic Seed Starter.
 Again, we recommend going with an organic mix to ensure that no unwanted chemicals are introduced to your seedlings early on.
 After all, you will be eating this food and serving it to your family.